duncanskertchly/BlendTransforms/BUILDING.md

 ## Pre-requisites

 You'll need a recent version of CMake installed and also the correct version of Visual Studio to match the Maya version you're interested in building the plug-in for.
+Oviously you'll need Maya installed too.

 ## Build